The Painted Woman

 The Painted Woman is a 1932 American pre-Code thriller film starring Spencer Tracy, Peggy Shannon and Irving Pichel and directed by John G. Blystone.

 Plot

 After becoming involved in a killing, Kiddo gets on board Boyton's ship.
 When he learns what happened he dumps her on a South Sea island.
-Tom Brian marries her, and when Boynton returns he's furious (he wanted to marry her).
-When Boyton is killed Kiddo is accused of the crime and even Tom thinks she's guilty.
+Tom Brian marries her, and when Boynton returns, he is furious (he wanted to marry her).
+When Boyton is killed Kiddo is accused of the crime and even Tom thinks she is guilty.